 This is always a shock, but participants get used to it by going back many times in their lives.
 The majority find it bewildering, strange and pretty weird, but conclude that it is just them.
 A big leader once said:

 “If you have a problem with the temple, guess who has the problem?”

-The other thing I wanted say is that apart from suffering the death of their Faith, Ex-Mormons suffer the blow of being thought of as either neglectful or sinful by active members and especially by their family.
+The other thing I wanted say is that, apart from suffering the death of their faith, ex-Mormons suffer the blow of being thought of as either neglectful or sinful by active members and especially by their families.
 Even if you keep your mouth shut and follow an impeccable life style, you will be seen as a failure for leaving the Faith.
 Your closest relations may shun you or even question whether you should be allowed near your own grandchildren.
 No one really wants to be near your spiritual illness for too long.
 Like all fundamentalists, too many LDS members will take your departure as a personal insult to God and to the everlasting ties of their sacred family, which you have broken by leaving!

 This post is also available in: Spanish